How to Maximize ROI on Your Facebook & Twitter Campaigns

 July 18, 2021

 Over the past decade, social media has become seriously involved in the way brands engage with customers and users.
-Last year (2012) there was a huge shift in the general attitude towards social media: big brands began using social media much more than just as a tool to promote their products, independent business owners started using social media to engage their users, banks and product-selling companies broke the ice to use social media as a customer support system besides figuring out how to use it to collect reviews and surveys too.
+Last year (2012) there was a huge shift in the general attitude towards social media: big brands began using social media much more than just as a tool to promote their products, independent business owners started using social media campaigns to engage their users, banks and product-selling companies broke the ice to use social media as a customer support system besides figuring out how to use it to collect reviews and surveys too.

 Social media is a grand part of our lives.
 Billions of people use Facebook and Twitter (combined).
 The networks are so important today that even Google tries to capture social signals in ranking your webpages.
-As a webmaster, and an SEO expert, if there’s one thing that you can’t miss in your cocktail, it’s social media.
+As a webmaster, and an SEO expert, if there’s one thing that you can’t miss in your cocktail, it’s social media marketing.

-But does that mean you just post links and share interesting things on your social media channels?
+But does that mean you just post links and share interesting things on your social media platforms?
 Unfortunately, many websites assume just this and go about posting and sharing links to things they find interesting.
 Yet, there’s no “engagement,” no “likes,” no “retweets,” no “click-throughs” and basically not much of anything else either.
 Why?

 Social Media Is About Three Things